hlemcke/formatus/doc/formatus_delta.md

 AND (this character is a comma or space OR if the previous character is a line-break) THEN the previous text-node will be used.
 ```

-# Delta-Format Analysis

-Formats can be changed at single cursor position or on a selected range of text.

-A format change at single cursor position will be reset by any deletion or by
-repositioning the cursor.
-It only has an effect on newly entered text
-either from keyboard or by pasting the text.

-A format change on a range selection will reformat the selected range of text.